3rd Light Horse Regiment (Australia): Perpetuation

 In 1921, the decision was made to perpetuate the honours and traditions of the AIF by reorganising the units of the Citizens Force to replicate the numerical designations of their related AIF units.
 As a result, the 3rd Light Horse was re-raised as a part-time unit based in the 4th Military District, which encompassed the state of South Australia and part of New South Wales.
 Adopting the designation of the "South Australian Mounted Rifles", it assumed the lineage of several previously existing militia units, including the 22nd Light Horse (South Australian Mounted Rifles) that had been formed in 1912.
 This unit traced its lineage back to the 16th Australian Light Horse Regiment (South Australian Mounted Rifles), which had been formed in 1903 as part of the amalgamation of Australia's colonial forces into the Australian Army after Federation.

 At the outbreak of the Second World War, the 3rd Light Horse was assigned to the 4th Cavalry Brigade, which was part of the 1st Cavalry Division.
-In December 1941, the regiment was re-organised as a reconnaissance company, adopting the designation of the 3rd Reconnaissance Company (South Australian Mounted Rifles).
-For a brief period in 1942, it assumed the designation of the 3rd Motor Regiment, although this was changed in May 1942 to the 3rd Reconnaissance Squadron.
+On 17 December 1941, the regiment was re-organised as a motor regiment, briefly adopting the designation of the 3rd Motor Regiment (South Australian Mounted Rifles).
+The regiment, with elements of the 9th/23rd Light Horse, was re-designated as the 9th Motor Regiment on 1 January 1942.
 In early 1943, as the Australian Army undertook a partial demobilisation, the unit was deemed surplus to requirements and was disbanded without having seen operational service during the war.

 In the post war period, the regiment was re-raised in 1948 equipped with armoured cars.
 It was initially designated the 3rd Reconnaissance Regiment (South Australian Mounted Rifles), but the following year it was amalgamated with the 9th Light Horse and re-designated the 3rd/9th Light Horse (South Australian Mounted Rifles).
 The 3rd/9th remains part of the Australian Army Reserve and is currently part of the 2nd Division.